chadananda/drbi.org/src/pages/privacy.md

 date: "09 Aug 2023"
 ---

-At BlogWorks, we prioritize your privacy and are dedicated to safeguarding your personal information.
+At DRBI, we prioritize your privacy and are dedicated to safeguarding your personal information.
 This Privacy Policy explains our practices regarding data collection, usage, and protection when you use our services.

-By using BlogWorks, you consent to the practices in this Privacy Policy.
+By using DRBI, you consent to the practices in this Privacy Policy.
 If you disagree, please refrain from using our services.

 ## 1. Information We Collect

 1.1. **Personal Information**: We may collect personal details such as your name and email address when you create an account or use certain features.

-1.2. **Usage Data**: Information on how you interact with and use BlogWorks may be collected.
+1.2. **Usage Data**: Information on how you interact with and use DRBI may be collected.

 1.3. **Cookies and Similar Technologies**: We use cookies and similar technologies to enhance user experience and gather usage data.